-Students are strongly encouraged to submit their complete application package early to ensure placement as qualified students are accepted on a rolling basis and enrollment is limited.
+Students are strongly encouraged to submit their complete application package early to ensure it is complete.
 Students will be placed on a waiting list once the program is filled.

-To hold your place in the program, a $300 deposit is due within two weeks of your acceptance.
-This deposit is applied directly towards your tuition.
+To hold your place in the program, a $500 deposit is due within two weeks of your acceptance.
+This non-refundable deposit is applied directly towards your tuition.

-Please contact Allie James, Admissions Director at (207) 786-6381 or via e-mail at email@example.com if you have any questions.
+Please contact Allie James, Director of Training Programs at (207) 786-6381 or via e-mail at firstname.lastname@example.org if you have any questions.